 Here are the results:

 As you can see, the longer title is again, the clear winner.
-It appears that people like as much description as possible in the title.
-This seems to go against Amazon’s suggestion that shorter titles are better.
+It appears that people like as much product information as possible in the title.
+This seems to go against the suggestion that shorter Amazon product titles are better.

-Here’s a compilation of what people liked about the Option 2 title:
+Here’s a compilation of what people liked about the Option 2 Amazon product title:

 I found it interesting when reading some of the comments, that people suggested using bullet points.
-Clearly, they did not read the instructions well enough to understand that this is a product TITLE and not a complete description.
+Clearly, they did not read the instructions well enough to understand that these are Amazon product titles and not a complete description of the product.

 I think in future tests, I will make this a little clearer so there can be no confusion.